Powerflutter/powerflutter/README.md

 Powerflutter will in the future give you the option to write your custom server code in dart using the Powerflutter Server Library.

-Furthermore Powerflutter has an optional code generation library that will generate any even small boilerplate code and typed references to assets like images, sounds or localizations instead of manually added string based approaches which break easily and dont have compile time checks.
+Furthermore Powerflutter has an optional code generation library that will generate any even so small boilerplate code and typed references to assets like images, sounds or localizations instead of manually added string based approaches which break easily and dont have compile time checks.

 ## Getting Started